aijuice1/Mullvad-VPN-Waybar-Module/README.md

 ## Installation

-1) Place Mullvad.sh in folder where you want it to pull from.
+1) Place mullvad.sh in folder where you want it to pull from.
 I personally use ~/.config/scripts to house my various scripts.
 Make the script executable.
 Typically by using the command
 ```